MrChillStorm/ResponseRank/README.md

 ### RMSE

 Root-mean-square error summarizes the overall difference between a measurement and the target curve in a **single number**, penalizing large deviations more heavily than smaller ones.
 It’s ideal for ranking headphones by tonal accuracy.

+### Preference Score

+Based on AES 2018 research, the preference score uses frequency response smoothness and slope deviation to estimate how much listeners are likely to prefer the sound of a headphone.

 ### Interpolation